mboultoureau/learning-c/README.md

-# Learning C
+# Coding Challenges
-This repository will contain all the projects I have done while learning C language.
+This repository contains various challenge codings performed in C, C++ and JavaScript.